Slutside: any seat facing away from the main flow in traffic in Val, aka towards the windows/walls/corners.

 The weekend before last I attended Night of A Thousand Beers in Weiland.
 It was messy.
 I felt like a freshman.
 On Sunday morning, I regressed to my seat of shame, full of not only the embarrassment of slut-seating and running into the wrong people, but also disappointed in the elliptical nature of my behavior.

 This time wasn’t the same though.
-Okay so I made some minor infractions on the social code at Weiland, maybe I hooked up with a rando (or two?) but… It’s 2012 now and I don’t do this every weekend anymore; I’m older now and Slut Walk happened.
+Okay so maybe I hooked up with a rando (or two?) but… It’s 2012 now and I don’t do this every weekend anymore; I’m older now and Slut Walk happened.
 People poured into the streets of major cities in all around America to protest victim-blaming in sexual assault cases specifically, but more broadly to take a stand against the way women are held to a double standard: that we are simultaneously required to be sexual and then ridiculed for it.
 It’s okay to be a sexually explorative, experimental, sometimes kind of crazy if that’s what I want out of a night.

 The morning after a stupid night out, I have just as much of a right to sit facing out, being open and social, as anyone else.
 That word is mine now.
 Just like the wonderful women of Slutwalk, I want to reclaim my seat.